mikbalyilmaz/CLT-Zoo/README.md

 # clt-zoo
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-An interactive simulation that visualizes the **Law of Large Numbers (LLN)** and the **Central Limit Theorem (CLT)** across a wide range of probability distributions.
+An interactive simulation designed to visualize the **Law of Large Numbers (LLN)** and the **Central Limit Theorem (CLT)** across a wide range of probability distributions.
+The project aims to provide intuition for these foundational results by examining their behavior in finite samples through Monte Carlo simulation.

-The notebook renders three coordinated panels:
+The notebook displays three coordinated panels:
-(1) the running mean,
+1. the running mean (LLN),
-(2) the sampling distribution of the sample mean, and
+2. the sampling distribution of the sample mean,
-(3) the standardized mean.
+3. the standardized sample mean.

 ---